Help Center

 Step 1.
 Add the Setka Post API integration

 Zapier connects with Setka via webhooks or by checking the updates in some periods of time.
-To make the Zapier integration possible, go to the Setka account and proceed to Integrations > Integrate Setka Posts > Other CMS.
+To make the Zapier integration possible, go to the and proceed to Integrations > Integrate Setka Posts > Other CMS.

 Step 2.
 Create a new Zap